 - Mobile devices: Because FlexNet Manager Suite does not collect inventory from all mobile devices (such as iPads), you may have to deactivate Microsoft Office 365 from one of the mobile devices when the number of devices used to author and edit Microsoft Office 365 documents exceeds five.
 Note that you can read or present documents on a deactivated copy of Microsoft Office 365.
-You can get the details of installed devices from the Office 365 Admin Center. - Local installations: As Microsoft Office 365 is a Named User license, FlexNet Manager Suite assumes that an installation on a device owned by the primary user (who has a subscription for Office 365) is licensed.

-Microsoft manages the access to the Microsoft Office 365 Online Service. - Devices: Though the installed device information is available to Office 365 admins through the Office 365 Admin Center, FlexNet Manager Suite imports no device information from the Microsoft Office 365 Online Service.
-The imported users are mapped to the compliance users, and the devices assigned to those users are considered as the accessing devices.
-If an imported user is not assigned with any inventory device, a dummy remote device is created by using the naming convention User Name (Remote).
+You can get the details of installed devices from the Office 365 Admin Center. - Local installations: Since a Microsoft Office 365 subscription is represented as a Named User license, FlexNet Manager Suite assumes that an installation on a device owned by the primary user (who is included in the subscription for Office 365) is licensed.
+Microsoft manages the access to the Microsoft Office 365 Online Service. - Devices: Although the installed device information is available to Office 365 administrators through the Office 365 Admin Center, FlexNet Manager Suite imports no device information from the Microsoft Office 365 Online Service.
+Imported users are mapped to compliance users within FlexNet Manager Suite, and the devices linked to those users are considered to be the accessing devices.
+If an imported user has not been assigned to any inventory device, a dummy remote device is created by using the naming convention User Name (Remote).
 Such a dummy device is not treated as a managed device by FlexNet Manager Suite.
 If an installation of Office 365 is detected on a device, and the device is not found in the Microsoft Office 365 Online Service, the installation consumes an existing perpetual license. - Users: Each user imported from the Microsoft Office 365 Online Service is mapped to the appropriate compliance user record (by matching the Email or Alternate email field values).
 If an imported user cannot be mapped to any compliance user, a compliance user record is created with a dummy inventory device assigned to it.
-These users consume against the Microsoft Office 365 multi-product license created for the Microsoft Office 365 tenant. - Office versions: A perpetual license of Office 365 enables you to downgrade to an earlier version but the subscription license does not.
-If you have a perpetual license of the older Office version, and you buy a subscription, the license validity of the older version gets extended until the subscription expiry date. - License Entitlements: The entitlements data for Microsoft Office 365 is directly imported from the Microsoft Office 365 Online Service.
-If no license exists for Microsoft Office 365, a Named User license is created for each Microsoft Office 365 tenant (with available entitlements); otherwise, the available entitlements are added to an existing license of Microsoft Office 365.
-If you want to add purchases for Microsoft Office 365 (only for tracking purposes), the value of the Assigned column on the Purchases tab of the license properties is set to 0.
-The Entitlement status displays a value Not contributing for any Microsoft Office 365 purchases.
+These users consume against the Microsoft Office 365 multi-product license created for the Microsoft Office 365 tenant's subscription.